 - Record the concern on a Report of Concern form, distinguishing fact from opinion.
 Using the Multi Agency Threshold Document consider if your concern meets the threshold (safeguarding concerns) for the offer of an early help assessment or the threshold for risk of significant harm (child protection). - Early Help MASH concerns that you believe are safeguarding concerns.
-Complete Early Help Assessment and submit via e-caf (if trained), via post to Early Help Team, PO Box 16021, Oldbury, B69 9EW or via e-mail to ecaf queries@sandwell.gcsx.gov.uk - Child Protection MASH concerns that you believe are child protection concerns.
-Contact your designated lead for child protection; consult with Early Help Social Worker for advice and guidance.
-Send completed MARF (multi-agency referral form) via secure e-mail to access\team@sandwell.gcsx.gov.uk or if an emergency that cannot wait an hour call Sandwell's Contact Centre on 0121 569 3100. - Record the information sharing decision, your reasons, and open a confidential Safeguarding file for the child (if one does not already exist).
-Also note any agreed action, who is to complete this and by when.
+Complete Early Help Assessment and submit via e-caf (if trained), via post to Early Help Team, PO Box 16021, Oldbury, B69 9EW or via e-mail to ecaf-queries@sandwell.gcsx.gov.uk you must have explicit consent to share information at this level - Child Protection MASH concerns that you believe are child protection concerns.
+Contact your designated lead for child protection; consult with Early Help Social Worker for advice and guidance or call SPOC on 0121 569 3100.
+Send completed MARF (multi-agency referral form) via secure e-mail to access team@sandwell.gcsx.gov.uk or if an emergency that cannot wait an hour call Sandwell's Contact Centre on 0121 569 3100.